lordmulder/Simple-x264-Launcher/ReadMe.txt

 8. Custom Parameters
 --------------------

-This application provides a "custom parameters" edit box.
+This application provides a "Custom Parameters" edit box.
 All command- line parameters you enter there will be passed to x264 unmodified.
 This way you can send arbitrary parameters to x264 - even such ones that are only available in patched builds of x264.
 See the x264 Wiki or the Help